ducphan122/spring-cinema-rest/Readme.md

 }
 If the seat is taken, respond with a 400 (Bad Request) status code and the message "The ticket has been already purchased!"
 If users pass a wrong row/column number, respond with a 400 (Bad Request) status code and the message "The number of a row or a column is out of bounds!"

+## Stage 3/4:A change of plans
+- Change the JSON response when a customer purchases a ticket by making a POST request to the /purchase endpoint.
+Turn it into the following format:

+{
+    "token": "00ae15f2-1ab6-4a02-a01f-07810b42c0ee",
+    "ticket": {
+        "row": 1,
+        "column": 1,
+        "price": 10
+    }
+}
+- Implement the /return endpoint, which will handle POST requests and allow customers to refund their tickets.

+The request should have the token feature that identifies the ticket in the request body.
+Once you have the token, you need to identify the ticket it relates to and mark it as available.
+The response body should be as follows:

+{
+    "ticket": {
+        "row": 1,
+        "column": 1,
+        "price": 10
+    }
+}